termux-pacman/termux-pacman.github.io/README.md

 # Main page
-Welcome to the official website of the termux-pacman organization.
-This organization maintains the pacman package manager and its services for termux.
+Welcome to the official website of the **Termux Pacman** organization. **Termux Pacman** is the organization that maintains and develops pacman technologies in Termux.

 ## Basic Repos:
 ### main